How to Do Thematic Analysis | Step-by-Step Guide & Examples

 Thematic analysis is a method of analyzing qualitative data.
-It is usually applied to a set of texts, such as interview transcripts.
+It is usually applied to a set of texts, such as an interview or transcripts.
 The researcher closely examines the data to identify common themes – topics, ideas and patterns of meaning that come up repeatedly.

 There are various approaches to conducting thematic analysis, but the most common form follows a six-step process: familiarization, coding, generating themes, reviewing themes, defining and naming themes, and writing up.
 Following this process can also help you avoid confirmation bias when formulating your analysis.

 This process was originally developed for psychology research by Virginia Braun and Victoria Clarke.
 However, thematic analysis is a flexible method that can be adapted to many different kinds of research.

 When to use thematic analysis